semihdesticioglu/WorldTrendApp/README.md

 # WorldTrendApp
 A no-code mobile app for discovering trending songs, TV series, movies, searches, and tweets based on country.
+I and my friend created a mobile app on the FlutterFlow platform using no-code front-end development and Google Firebase.

 https://trendapp.app/